 - 2. All backup sets will be listed.
-Select the backup set that you would like to create a backup schedule for. - 3.
-Go to the Backup Schedule tab.
-If the Run scheduled backup for this backup set option is off, switch it On.
-Existing schedules will be listed if any.
+Select the backup set that you would like to create a backup schedule for. - Go to the Backup Schedule tab.
+If the Run scheduled backup for this backup set option is Off, switch it On.
+Existing schedule will be listed if there is any.
 Click the Add button to add a new backup schedule.